How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 3. Microsoft Edge

-Microsoft Edge is another popular browser that has seen a lot of progress over the past few years.
+No doubt, Microsoft Edge is a popular browser that has seen a lot of progress over the past few years.
 You can think of it as just another version of Chrome, and you can add extensions to copy content from any website you want.

 4. Opera